borg286/sevtech/README.md

 * Obsidian can be made with astral sorcery and magma blocks but require collector crystals which require a further upgraded altar and another structure for the infuser.
 Also this places the obsidian in the world so it still needs to be mined.

+* Blood Magic's Alchemy Table can create obsidian out of a bucket of water and a bucket of lava.
+Gives you the block directly; does not need to be mined.

 ## Astral Sorcery

 * Now that you have easier access to Obsidian, the Blood Magic's Lapis Lazuli ritual (only needs an Imperfect Ritual Block) advances day to night.
 The setup below is a ghetto time machine if you want to advance nights for constellations